openshift-cloud-functions/demos/knative-kubecon/README.md

 It's alive!

-## 3. The Eventing Components
+## 3. The Eventing Component

-The previous steps showed you how to invoke a Knative Serving application from an HTTP request, in that case submitted via curl.
+The previous steps showed you how to invoke a KService from an HTTP request, in that case submitted via curl.
-Knative Eventing is all about how you can invoke those functions in response to other events such as those received from message brokers or external applications.
+Knative Eventing is all about how you can invoke those applications in response to other events such as those received from message brokers or external applications.
 In this part of the demo we are going to show how you can receive Kubernetes platform events and route those to a Knative Serving application.

 Knative Eventing is built on top of three primitives: